-A study of the basic devices in gratuitous transfers - the will, the trust and powers, together with selected problems in class gifts, will and trust substitutes, social restrictions upon the power of testation, and the formation of property interests and the trust.
+The basic law of federal income taxation with emphasis upon its relationship to the shaping of business and commercial transactions.
+4 Credit Hours and powers, together with selected problems in class gifts, will and trust substitutes, social restrictions upon the power of testation, upon the formation of property interests, and upon the trust.